I'm Mark Davis at WBAP Dallas-Fort Worth filling in for Rush Limbaugh today.

 I love the old days of Riverfront Stadium.

-In fact, down here in Cowboy Country, we play the Redskins and the Eagles a lot, and I wrote in the uh in the column that we used to go to Washington and play at RFK.
+And I wrote in the column that we used to go to Washington and play at RFK.

-Stadiums that used to be named for heroes are are now named for the stock ticker symbol that opened its checkbook the widest.
+Stadiums that used to be named for heroes are now named for the stock ticker symbol that opened its checkbook the widest.

-Every once in a while I like to engage in a fight that I know I'm going to lose just to fight the good fight and just to be on record for having done so.
+Every once in a while, I like to engage in a fight that I know I'm going to lose just to fight the good fight and just to be on record for having done so.

-And what what do I want?
+And what do I want?

 Probably Tom Landry Stadium or something like that.